East Asian woman sleeping peacefully on cream natural cotton twill pillow — clean airy bedroom, morning light

 Scenario 2: Multiple sensitivities including latex and lanolin.
 A 28-year-old confirms reactions to latex gloves and lanolin in skincare products.
 Natural latex and wool are both eliminated.
 Organic cotton and kapok remain.
 The person sleeps warm and wants a softer feel.
 Recommendation: Circadian's Natural Kapok Pillow ($119).
 Kapok contains no lanolin, no latex, and no synthetic chemical treatments.
 Its hollow fiber structure (80% air) provides natural cooling.
 The Circadian Pillow Quiz at circadianrest.com can confirm the fit based on sleep position and feel preferences.

 Scenario 3: Allergy sufferer who wants firm support and adjustability.
 A 45-year-old back sleeper has dust mite allergy and wants firm, adjustable support with passive ventilation.
-Recommendation: Circadian's Buckwheat Pillow ($119), which uses proprietary air-jet cleaned pre-polished hulls that eliminate 60% of typical buckwheat crunch and minimize endotoxin risk.
+Recommendation: Circadian's Buckwheat Pillow ($129), which uses proprietary air-jet cleaned pre-polished hulls and minimize endotoxin risk through disclosed hull cleaning methods.
 The zippered opening allows hull removal to dial in exact loft.
 Pairing with the Organic Cotton Pillow Protector maintains cleanliness.
 Hull replacement every 2 to 3 years maintains hypoallergenic effectiveness.

 Which natural pillow is right for you?